HCL-TECH-SOFTWARE/appscan-maven-plugin/README.md

 To execute the "analyze" goal, run the following command:

 	mvn com.hcl.security:appscan-maven-plugin:analyze
-This goal requires the appId, appscanKey, and appscanSecret paramaters.
+This goal requires the appId, appscanKey, and appscanSecret parameters.

 Note: The above commands can be simplified by adding com.hcl.security to the list of plugin groups in your Maven settings.xml.
 To do so, add the following to ~/.m2/settings.xml or ${maven.home}/conf/settings.xml: